putyourlightson/craft-blitz/docs/README.md

 ![TTFB](images/ttfb-2.0.0a.png)

-## Whats New in Version 2
+## What’s New in Version 2

-Blitz version 2 builds on the initial version’s incredible performance and ease of use, this time with a focus on *scalability*, *extensibility* and *predictability*.

-**Scalability:** Cache invalidation logic has been optimised to be faster and require less space in the database.
-Yii cache is now available as a storage type so you can use MemCache or Redis for load balanced web servers and cloud platforms such as [Heroku](https://www.heroku.com/).

-**Extensibility:** Reverse proxy purgers can be added, allowing your cached pages to be served by a CDN while Blitz takes care of invalidation.
-Cloudflare comes by default and custom purgers can be added.
+Blitz 2 is still fast and easy to use, enhanced to be more *scalable*, *extensible*, and *predictable*.

+**Scalability**
+Cache invalidation is faster and lighter with fewer database needs.
+Blitz 2 can also use Yii’s cache interface to tap into in-memory caches like Memcache and Redis.
+This makes Blitz a great fit for powerful, multi-node cloud platforms like [Docker](https://www.docker.com/), [Heroku](https://www.heroku.com/) and [fortrabbit](https://www.fortrabbit.com/).

+**Extensibility**
+Enjoy effortless full-page caching right at the edge with new reverse proxy purgers.
+Cloudflare support is included, and you can add your own purgers for services like Fastly, KeyCDN, and Akamai.
+Blitz will take care of invalidation for you.

+**Predictability**
-**Predictability:** Many more config settings have been added that allow you to control when and how cached pages are invalidated.
-Template specific options allow you to set flags, cache durations and expiry dates.
-An API key and console commands are available to trigger actions at scheduled intervals.
+Fine tune invalidation settings with expanded options for controlling when and how cached pages are handled.
+Set template-specific tags, cache durations and expiry dates.
+Use an API key and console commands to trigger actions on a schedule.

 Visit and browse [craftcodingchallenge.com](https://craftcodingchallenge.com/) to see how fast a Blitz powered site really is.